 Want to keep your nest egg safe?
 Use these six rules to learn how to find safe investments, and see where they belong within the context of your retirement income plan.

 1. See Which Types of Investment are Considered Safe

-No investment is completely safe, but these five are considered to be among the safest investments you can own, as their primary purpose is to protect your principal.
+No investment is completely safe, but these five are considered to be among the safest investments you can own.
+Their primary purpose is to protect your principal.
 A secondary purpose is to provide interest income.
 You're not going to get high returns from these choices, but you won't see losses either.

 All investments have risk, even “safe” ones.
-You are exposed to three types of risk with safe investments; the potential to lose principal, loss of purchasing power due to inflation and the risk that comes with illiquidity, which can occur when safe investments contain surrender charges or maturity dates that are a long way off.
+You are exposed to three types of risk with safe investments; the potential to lose principal, loss of purchasing power due to inflation, and the risk that comes with illiquidity, which can occur when safe investments contain surrender charges or maturity dates that are a long way off.
 Sometimes safe investments are not quite as safe as you think they are.

 Although not technically an investment, finding guaranteed retirement income definitely falls in the same category as safe investing.
 After all, how much safer can you get than "guaranteed"?
 Guess it all depends on where the guarantee comes from.
-The primary sources are social security, pension plans, and annuities.
+The primary sources of guaranteed income are Social Security, pension plans, and annuities.
 These choices provide a great foundation to a secure retirement income plan.